 in the Lord over a few press outlets!

-When we hand over our comfort, our peace and our confidence – that’s how we surrender our purpose and our life over to the enemy.
+When we hand over our comfort, our peace, and our confidence – that’s how we surrender our purpose and our life to the enemy.

 He doesn’t even have to take it… we just give it to him by watching too much television and putting too much faith in human beings – whether it’s your president or whether it’s your doctor.